 Possession of Drug Paraphernalia is a crime of using, or to possess with intent to use; drug paraphernalia to plant; propagate; cultivate, grow, harvest, manufacture; compound, convert, produce, process; prepare, test, analyze; pack, repack, store, contain, conceal; inject, ingest, inhale; or otherwise introduce into the human body a controlled substance.
 Enough items in there?
 This is a very serious charge in Idaho and as you can see it incorporates many different things.
 Visit here to learn more about this charge and TALK TO AN ATTORNEY to be sure you understand everything.

 Possession with Intent to Distribute is when any person to manufacture, deliver, or possess with intent to manufacture or deliver a controlled substance.
 The penalty for doing so is dictated by what schedule the drug is considered.
 Be sure you understand what each of that means.
 This is a serious crime in Idaho.
-Visit here to learn more.
+Visit Possession with Intent to learn more.

 Preliminary Hearing, in a criminal case, is when the prosecuting attorney must show the evidence they have for why a defendant was charged with a crime.
 The must show adequate probable cause for the charges.

 Pretrial Conference is a meeting between a judge and lawyers where in which they discuss a defendants trial, what will be presented in the trial and if there is a possibility of settlement for the case.

 Probation is a sentencing option where instead of an individual being sent to prison, they are instead released into the community and monitored by a probation officer.

 Prosecutor is an attorney who tries a criminal case on behalf of the government.